Washington’s most significant weather events of 2021

 It was an active storm season, overall.
 The D.C. region was a bull’s eye nationally, receiving more severe storm warnings than anywhere else.
 Many of these warnings came as remnants of tropical storms passed over the region.
 The most notable event came from remnants of Hurricane Ida in late August.

 Two to four inches of rain fell in widespread fashion, with up to eight inches in Frederick, Md.
-Baltimore and Martinsburg, W.Va. both set records for rain, with 4.13 inches and 3.54 inches, respectively.
+Baltimore and Martinsburg, W.Va., both set records for rain, with 4.13 inches and 3.54 inches, respectively.
 One person died in the flooding in Rockville, with a number of additional high-water rescues.

 A strong tornado (EF2) hit Annapolis and traveled for 11.5 miles, running just to the south of Route 2.
 The tornado reached its peak with 125 mph winds across western portions of the city.
 Capital Weather Gang’s Matthew Cappucci caught the tornado while out storm chasing that day.